MJspitta/alx-low_level_programming/0x00-hello_world/README.md

 3. Compile a C file and create an executable
 4. Write a C program that prints a statement using puts function
 5. Write a C program that prints a statement using printf function
+6. Print the size of various types on the computer it is compiled and run on